algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 #### 12.5.1.
 HTML (prototype)

-The following HTML code can be used to test the API using a web browser:
+The following HTML code can be used to test the API[^3] using a web browser:

 ```html
 <!DOCTYPE html>